 1. Set the Camera to Burst Mode, Single Point Focus, and Continuous Autofocus

-Your camera out of the box will not be in Burst Mode, or High Speed Continuous Shooting.
-Burst Mode is when the camera takes multiple photographs when holding down the shutter button.
+Your camera out of the box will not be in Burst Mode or High-Speed Continuous Shooting.
+Burst Mode is when the camera takes multiple photographs while holding the shutter button.
 This takes advantage of the camera’s Frames-Per-Second, which is how many images the camera can take every second.
 This is excellent for wedding photography because you can capture every single moment!

-Next, for focus, you want to use Single Point Focus.
+Next, you want to use Single Point Focus.
 By default, your camera focus points will be set to Area Autofocus.
-That isn’t very reliable because you’re making the camera make the focusing decisions.
-With moments being so instrumental during weddings, you want to remove all potential errors.
+That isn’t very reliable because you’re letting the camera make the focusing decisions.
+You want to remove all potential errors with moments being so instrumental during weddings.
 Single Point (or Spot in some brands) means that the camera will focus on whatever area you tell it to.
 All you have to do is line up the little black square that appears in your viewfinder over the subject you want to focus on.

-By default, your camera is set to One-Shot right out of the box.
-This is no good for wedding photography because you’re never taking just a single image.
-You need to switch your camera over to Continuous Autofocus (AI Servo in Canon, AF-C in Nikon, Continuous AI in Sony, etc.).
+Your camera is set to One-Shot right out of the box.
+This is not good for wedding photography because you never take just a single image.
+You must switch your camera to Continuous Autofocus (AI Servo in Canon, AF-C in Nikon, Continuous AI in Sony, etc.).
 Continuous autofocus is when the camera’s focus keeps refocusing on the subject as it moves.

-Even though these three settings tend to be used only for action photography, wedding photography features a lot of movement too.
-These settings ensure you don’t miss key moments- because you cannot get them back!
+Even though these three settings tend to be used only for action photography, wedding photography also features a lot of movement.
+These settings ensure you don’t miss key moments – because you cannot get them back!

 2. Set to Matrix / Evaluative Metering For Difficult Lighting and Spot Metering for Everything Else

-Metering tells the camera sensors what the right exposure for that particular scene is.
-The exposure meter can then tell you if your settings are very off or just right!
+Metering tells the camera sensors the right exposure for that scene.
+The exposure meter can tell if your settings are very off or right!

-Matrix / Evaluative meters considers the entire scene, all of its shadows and highlights, when setting the exposure.
-It’s goal is to expose the darkest part of your image and the lightest part of your image as equally as possible.
+When setting the exposure, Matrix / Evaluative meters consider the entire scene, all of its shadows and highlights.
+Its goal is to expose the darkest part of your image and the lightest part of your image as equally as possible.
 This is great for church weddings or those taking place in difficult lighting situations!

-However, if your lighting is great, the most important thing is to capture the bride and groom in perfect exposure.
+However, if your lighting is great, capturing the bride and groom in perfect exposure is the most important thing.
 For this, it’s better to switch to Spot Metering.
-Spot metering is where you tell the camera what spot you want to expose for.
-All you do is point the camera at the object or subject you want to capture exposure for and that’s it!
+Spot metering is where you tell the camera what spot you want to expose.
+All you do is point the camera at the object or subject you want to capture exposure for, and that’s it!

 3. Shoot in RAW Format

-As much as JPEG format is economic and friendly to memory cards, weddings really shouldn’t be shot in JPEG format.
+As much as JPEG format is economical and friendly to memory cards, weddings shouldn’t be shot in JPEG format.
 Due to weddings only happening once (or you would hope!), there is little room for mistakes.
-Luckily, if a mistake does happen, you can likely fix it in editing if you captured the shot in RAW format.
+Luckily, if a mistake does happen, you can likely fix it in editing if you capture the shot in RAW format.

 RAW format is intended for those that edit and manipulate photographs, as the fullest details and the lack of file alteration allows significantly more control over large editing adjustments such as overblown highlights or an underexposed image.
-This is because you’re able to, in most situations, recover information in the image that would otherwise be lost if it is compressed.
+This is because you can, in most situations, recover information in the image that would otherwise be lost if it is compressed.

 4. Fixed Lenses for Portraits, Variable Lenses for Everything Else

-Lenses come in two forms: variable focal lengths (lenses that can zoom) and fixed focal lengths (lenses that cannot zoom).
+Lenses come in variable focal lengths (lenses that can zoom) and fixed focal lengths (lenses that cannot zoom).
 Both have their advantages over the other!

-Zoom lenses offer a lot of adaptability due to being able to adjust the frame by simply zooming in and out, preventing you from needing to physically move yourself.
-These lenses can change their focal length in a split second, allowing you to capture spontaneous moments as well.
+Zoom lenses offer a lot of adaptability due to being able to adjust the frame by simply zooming in and out, preventing you from needing to move physically.
+These lenses can change their focal length in a split second, allowing you to capture spontaneous moments.
 These lenses are great for capturing candid moments and ceremony shots because you can adapt to anything that happens (even the unexpected)!

 5. Use Shallow Depth of Field for Details, Deep Depth of Field for Portraits

 Depth of field refers to how much of an image is in focus.
-Shallow depth of field means that a single point is in focus and the rest blurs away while a deep depth of field means that more of the frame is in focus.
+A shallow depth of field means that a single point is in focus, and the rest blurs away, while a deep depth of field means that more of the frame is in focus.
 Both are excellent for their respective purposes!

-Shallow depth of field is great for detail shots because these images force the viewer to direct all of their interest to the in focus subject.
+Shallow depth of field is great for detail shots because these images force the viewer to direct their interest to the subject in-focus.

 6. Use Two Camera Bodies

-Using two camera bodies will save you a tremendous amount of headache.
+Using two camera bodies will save you a tremendous amount of headaches.

-Carrying two cameras and lenses may sound like a hassle, but there are many solutions.
-There are camera harnesses that allow you to carry two pieces of equipment at your sides and take the weight off of your shoulder and neck.
+Carrying two cameras and lenses may sound like a hassle, but many solutions exist.
+Camera harnesses allow you to carry two pieces of equipment at your sides and take the weight off your shoulder and neck.

 7. Always Have Back-Up Equipment